Tim-Hass-GA/tbey_project_4/README.md

 ## Development Process

 Fri - Day 1  (½ half day)
-- Review ideas, draft some requirements,
-- consider models and site structure
-- Start boilerplate for wireframes and data models and user stories
+- Created brainstorm document for start of wireframes and data models and user stories

-Brainstorm ideas for project, decided on technologies, design wireframes, discussed data/model needs and app workflow.
+- Review ideas, drafted some requirements, considered models and site structure
+- Identified additional TODOs for boilerplate
+- Implemented code for boilerplate template to handle log in and sign up errors

 Saturday - Day 2
-- django tutorial
+- Reviewed django tutorial and documentation
-- corrected issues with boilerplate template log in and sign up
-- identified additional TODOs in boilerplate
-- Create repo and create local file from boilerplate for project 4.
+- Created repo and create local file structure from boilerplate for project 4
+- Continued planning of ideas for project, decided on technologies,
+- Began creating wireframes, data/model needs and app workflow.

 Sunday - Day 3
+- Creating data models and wireframes for views
-- models and views
+- Began creating data models and initial built of base, index and vendor setup views
+- Setup django admin panel, testing data models

 Monday - Day 4
-- Post Product Post vendor routes, site layout, improved views
+- Post Product and Post Vendor routes built
+- Continued with refactoring of site layout to improve views
+- Improved routes and did a little UI styling

 Tuesday - Day 5
 - Product and Vendor delete routes, logic for post product
+- Order Product view built, additional updates to UI style

 Wednesday - Day 6
 - Order Post and Delete routes, inventory changes
-- ISSUE with post route, need to take into account edge cases for order
+- ISSUE with order post route, need to take into account edge cases for user orders
+- Researched a solution for the edge case
-- readme
+- readme started (oops..)

 Thursday - Day 7
-- session and cart for order post, put and delete in place
+- Implemented required session, context_processor and cart needs for persistent order
+- Put in place Post, Put and Delete routes for user orders
-- readme
+- readme updates

 Friday - Day 8 - Presentation
+- readme updates
+- prepped for deployment
+- hosted on Heroku

 ## Issues
 - need to fix error handling on vendor route for attempts to add a second store.